 What you need to know.

 Density training is a proven, powerful way to train and it’s great for fat loss and conditioning.

 But, I don’t think it’s something that should be used all the time, certainly not on a year round training approach.

 [Tweet “The “beat the clock” exercise mentality can be very damaging if used excessively and not appropriately programmed.”]

 My advice would be to use this in short blocks of training.

 Short blocks meaning 4 weeks and possibly up to 6-8 weeks maximum that would serve a goal and then allow for a “de-load” or change of direction after the density block.

 Your programming depends on your primary goal, but I wouldn’t advocate a density training program approach on a continuous basis.

 It’s an effective training method, but we need to be aware of the limitations and dangers.

 Scott Iardella writes about strength training methods to optimize health and performance.
-If you enjoyed this article, join a strong and growing community of passionate fitness enthusiasts and subscribe below.
+Join our strong community of passionate fitness enthusiasts and subscribe below.